About the Journal

 - Book Reviews: Critical book reviews provide a short summary of a newly published book’s content, briefly summarize the main thesis of the author and connect the main research issues covered in the book to current scientific discussions.
 Finally, the reviewer points out major strengths and weaknesses of the book and evaluates the book’s theoretical framework, methods and its contribution to the ongoing scientific debate.
 Books discussed should not be older than two years and are selected by the editorial team, though suggestions both by the publishers and authors are welcome for consideration.
 Book Reviews are not subjected to the peer-review process, world length might vary between 1.000 and 1.500 words, neither abstract, nor keywords, footnotes or a list of references are attached to this section.
-Book Reviewes are obligatory for each IQAS issue, their number might vary between a minimum of six and a maximum of ten book reviews.
+Book Reviewes are obligatory for each IQAS issue, their number might vary between a minimum of five and a maximum of eight book reviews.

 - Conference Reports (until 2018): In former issues of IQAS Conference Reports formed an obligatory section for each issue.
 Since most conferences nowadays provide their own websites and platforms with timely information about the programme and events of the conference, we decided to stop publishing Conference Reports from autumn 2018 onwards.
 Conference Reports were not peer-reviewed and were chosen by the editorial team.